 - 1 cup sugar

+Let’s first start with the !
 Peel and chop apples.
-Place in bowl.
+Place in a bowl.

 Peel and cut up oranges.
 Cut oranges up over apples and stir so that the orange juice prevents them from browning.

 Cut grapes into halves.
-Place in bowl.
+Place in the bowl.

-(you CAN use Splenda in place of sugar here!)
+You CAN use Splenda in place of sugar here!

 Beat egg yolks well.

-Add to sauce pot.
+Add to the saucepot.
 Stir well.

 Pour over fruit.
-Stir, Cover, and refrigerate.
+Stir, cover, and refrigerate.

-Or they can just date for a bit, they”ll likely get along better if they haven’t signed on for a commitment after such a short time anyway.
+Or they can just date for a bit.
+They’ll likely get along better if they haven’t signed on for a commitment after such a short time anyway!